lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

 ```

+#### printPerformancCount()

-7. Finally, the printPerformancCount() function checks to see if the detector is enabled, and if it is, then we print out the overall performance statistics for the model.
+The printPerformancCount() function checks to see if the detector is enabled, and if it is, then we print out the overall performance statistics for the model.

 ```cpp
     void printPerformanceCounts() {